Andrew Watson (racing driver): 2015 – British GT Championship

 In 2015, Watson made a switch to the British GT Championship driving a McLaren 650S GT3 for Von Ryan Racing as part of the McLaren Young Driver Programme.
-He is competing in the GT3 class, a step-up from the GT4 class he previously drove in the 2014 Ginetta GT4 Supercup.
+He competed in the GT3 class, a step-up from the GT4 class he previously drove in the 2014 Ginetta GT4 Supercup.

 Watson scored his best result of the season when he and fellow McLaren GT “Young Driver” Ross Wylie finished seventh in the Silverstone 500 in May 2015, only 20 seconds behind the podium places.
 The race at Silverstone was preceded by races at Rockingham and Oulton Park.
 At Oulton Park in April 2015, Watson and his teammate Ross Wiley placed a ninth-place finish in the second race, whilst at Rockingham in May 2015, the team retired from the race on the opening lap following a collision.

-Watson also raced in 4 races of the International Open GT Championship, scoring 1 race win and 1 pole position.
-In addition, Watson competed in the Sepang 12 hours and secured a class victory.
+Watson also raced in four races of the International Open GT Championship, scoring one race win and one pole position.
+In addition, Watson competed in the Sepang 12 Hours and secured a class victory.

 2016 – Blancpain GT Championship

 For 2016, Watson raced in the Blancpain GT Series Endurance Cup with Garage 59 in a McLaren 650S GT3 as a member of the McLaren GT Young Driver Academy.

-2016 also saw Watson make his debut at the famous Bathurst 12 hour race, where he finished a credible 9th overall on his first visit to the track.
+2016 also saw Watson make his debut at the famous Bathurst 12 hour race, where he finished a credible ninth overall on his first visit to the track.